 Perhaps the greatest benefit of co-creation is that value is jointly created and evenly distributed.
 The structure of co-creation allows other parties to join in, identify, and solve the most meaningful problems.
 It’s this total involvement that helps create shared value, usability, and scalability for each party.

 Like co-creation, graphic recording provides value beyond traditional collaboration.
 Graphic recording brings new perspectives to light, encourages participation, and generates a bounty of ideas.
-By illustrating inputs and graphic recording leverages the voices and ideas of the crowd.
+By illustrating inputs, graphic recording leverages the voices and ideas of the crowd.
 It turns insights to impact by connecting like-concepts through synthesis.
 A strategic visual plan helps formulate new initiatives, allowing individuals to assess each step, and execute a project to its full potential.
 If you’re looking to experience the value of co-creation or have the ImageThink team facilitate your co-creation session, please explore all of our services and learn more about our graphic recording services.
 Or contact us by clicking the button below.